Skip to content

 How is a B2B go-to-market strategy different from a marketing plan?

 A marketing plan describes campaigns and channels.
-A B2B go-to-market strategy describes the entire commercial system those campaigns serve, including ICP, positioning, pricing, sales motion, and measurement.
+A B2B go-to-market strategy describes the entire commercial system those campaigns serve, covering ICP, positioning, pricing architecture, sales motion, and measurement in one connected model.
 Marketing is one layer of the operating model, not the operating model itself.

 Who owns the B2B go-to-market strategy?